Tier 2 General Visa

 Your sponsor must be an A-rated one.
 Those companies that have a lower rating will need to raise it before they can accept employees.
 Taking a second job is possible under Work visa.
 However, it can only be up to 20 hours and the same type of work as the main job.

-If you are currently in the UK on a legal visa, you are allowed to switch into a Tier 2 (General) visa.
+If you are currently in the UK on a legal visa, you are allowed to switch into a work visa Tier 2 (General) visa.
 The visas you can switch from are.

 Tier 1, Tier 2 (conditions apply), Tier 4 and Tier 5 (Creative and Sporting).

 For those who are students and would like to switch into a Tier 2 visa must have one of the following qualifications: